Integration Partner Widgets

 }

-Important: Your widget should check for the presence of either person or company in the context to determine which view type it's being loaded in.
+Important: Your widget should check for the presence of person, company, or neither to determine which view type it's being loaded in.

 Determining View Type